1.1 We are committed to safeguarding the privacy of our website visitors, app users and service users.

 6. International transfers

 6. 1 In addition to the transfers of personal data to our city-specific agents and medical providers as set out in schedule 2 of the Terms and Conditions, some of our service providers have offices located outside of the European Economic Area (the EEA), including Marathon Photos.
 As a result, in addition to the countries set out below in schedule 2 of the Terms and Conditions the information you provide to us may be transferred to the following countries outside the European Economic Area (the EEA): New Zealand, Canada, China.
-Where we transfer personal data outside the EEA we will ensure the countries have been approved by the European Commission as providing adequate data protection (such as New Zealand and Canada) or else we will ensure that appropriate safeguards are in place to keep your personal data secure, including via standard contractual clauses or Privacy Shield, although we may also transfer your personal data outside the EEA where it is necessary to perform the contract between us.
+Where we transfer personal data outside the EEA we will ensure the countries have been approved by the European Commission as providing adequate data protection (such as New Zealand and Canada) or else we will ensure that appropriate safeguards are in place to keep your personal data secure, including via standard contractual clauses or Privacy Shield.

 7. How we keep your information secure